Arkensor/DayZ-CommunityFramework/docs/Streams/index.md

 In binary format, all values are in little-endian format.

+In text format, only ASCII characters are supported.

 ## Files

 Use the `CF_FileStream` class to read and write files on the a file system.